saf-dmitry/taskpaper-mode/README.md

 TaskPaper mode is an Emacs major mode for working with files in TaskPaper format.
 The format was invented by Jesse Grosjean and named after his [TaskPaper][taskpaper] macOS app, which is a system for organizing your outlines and tasks in a text file.
 The format itself is exceptionally readable and supports different item types, outline hierarchy, and tagging.

 TaskPaper format knows about four things: _projects_, _tasks_, _notes_, and _tags_.
-Items can be indented (using literal tabs) under other items to create outline structure, which defines parent-child relationships:
+Items can be indented (using literal tabs) under other items to create outline structure, which defines parent-child hierarchical relationship:

     To create items:
         - To create a project, type a line ending with a colon.